 Review A/R aging report

 The accounts receivable report is one of the high-priority financial reports that all businesses should review often.
-It contains the details of all unpaid customer invoices including the date of the invoice, the amount due, invoice due date, and the number of days past due.
+It contains the details of all unpaid customer invoices, including the date of the invoice, the amount due, the invoice due date, and the number of days past due.

 Offer early discount payment terms

-Offering customers an incentive to pay their invoices early encourages the customers to pay their invoices promptly.
+Offering customers an incentive to pay their invoices early encourages them to pay their invoices promptly.
 You may place early payment discounts anywhere between 1% and 5%.
-Require customers to repay their accounts within 10days of the invoice date.
+Require customers to repay their accounts within 10 days of the invoice date.
 A lot of customers would like to save some money by sending in their payments early.

 Request deposits upfront

-Although this may seem awkward at first, if you ask your customers to put down a deposit before receiving services, you would not be the only one.
-If for example, a customer orders a producer, they are required to pay for the product n full (including shipping) before they receive the product.
+Although this may seem awkward initially, if you ask your customers to deposit before receiving services, you will not be the only one.
+If, for example, a customer orders a producer, they are required to pay for the product in full (including shipping) before they receive it.
 Legal and accounting firms also require their clients to pay a retainer before they provide their services.

 If any of the following conditions apply to you, you should consider requesting a deposit: